 - Items utilized by a university employee in the entertainment of university guests that would be of a personal nature, e.g. golf clubs and memberships in social organizations;

-- Hospitality related to fundraising expenses where the revenue from the development goes to an IU Foundation account;
+- Hospitality related to fundraising expenses where the revenue from the development goes to an Indiana University Foundation (IU Foundation) account;

 - Meals and refreshments for employees (except as allowed above); and,

 - Meals and refreshments for the entertainment of local, state or federal government officials.